MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1926-Safety-Health-Regulations-Construction/subpart-Z-Toxic-Hazardous-Substances/section-1926.1124.md

 (4) *Information provided to the PLHCP.* The employer must ensure that the examining PLHCP (and the agreed-upon CBD diagnostic center, if an evaluation is required under paragraph (k)(7) of this standard) has a copy of this standard and must provide the following information, if known:

-(i) A description of the employee's former and current duties that relate to the employee's airborne exposure to and dermal contact with beryllium;
+(i) A description of the employee's former and current duties that relate to the employee's exposure to beryllium;

 (ii) The employee's former and current levels of airborne exposure;